Categories: Korea

 Be prepared to spend your whole day here – scaling just 1 peak would take you from 5-7 hours depending on your walking pace and whether you take any rests.
 We highly recommend bringing some snacks along in case you suddenly get hangry halfway.
 Once you’ve conquered this peak, try out these other mountain climbing spots in our guide to hiking in Korea.

-Getting there: Take bus 704 going towards Bukhansanseong Fortress from Gupabal Station and alight at the entrance to the park.
+Getting there: Take bus 704 going towards Bukhansanseong Fortress from Gupabal Station and alight at the entrance to the park, or find the entrance to the beginner trail on Bukhansan Ui Station on the Ui Light Rail, which connects from Suyu Station on Line 4.

 No used goods here – unlike the usual flea markets touting secondhand items, Hongdae Free Market is one full of kitschy stalls featuring handcrafted items by street artists and independent labels.
 If you haven’t already picked up souvenirs, head down on Saturdays when the market is open to get something unique for friends and family.

-Note: Hongdae Free Market is only open on Saturdays from March to November.
+Note: Hongdae Free Market is only open 1pm-6pm on Saturdays in March to November.
+On Sundays at the same time during those months, you’ll also find a Hope Market there.

 Address: 19-3 Wausan-ro 21-gil, Seogyo-dong, Mapo-gu, Seoul, South Korea